Non-Equilibrium Relativistic Core Collapse of Self-Interacting Dark Matter Halos -- Limits On Seed Black Hole Mass: Results -- Evolution towards BH formation

 By the end of SMFP evolution, although the central density of the SMFP core eventually exceeds $\rho > 10^{10}\rho_\mathrm{s}$, the compactness $m/R$ within the core grows only to $\sim 10^{-6}$ in natural units, remaining far from the BH formation threshold.
 In the late-time evolution, the core mass decreases due to continuous mass outflow, yet the core radius shrinks at a faster rate, leading to an increase in the ratio $m/R$ over time.
 Our general relativistic formalism enables us to track the evolution continuously until the horizon formation ($R=2m$), thereby allowing us to directly calculate the seed BH mass at formation, which has never been exactly realized in previous studies.

 To visualize the system's approach towards horizon formation, we present the evolution of the mass-radius ($m-R$) relation in Figure \ref{fig:fig5}.
 Within these profiles, the core radius $R_\mathrm{core}$ corresponds to the prominent turning point, marking the boundary of the collapsing core.
 In the non-relativistic regime (upper panel, where $m_\mathrm{core}/R_\mathrm{core} \ll 1$), the collapse exhibits self-similar behavior again.
 While both the core mass and radius decrease continuously, the shape of the mass profile remains invariant.
-The envelope of the mass profiles approximates a power-law relation $m_\mathrm{core} \propto R_\mathrm{core}^{1/2}$, indicating an increase in compactness over time.
+The envelope of the mass profiles approximates a power-law relation $m_{\mathrm{core}} \propto R_{\mathrm{core}}^{1/2}$, indicating an increase in compactness over time.
+This scaling follows from mass conservation during self-similar evolution, where $d( \ln m_{\text{core}} ) / d( \ln R_{\text{core}} ) = 3 - \alpha$ and $\alpha$ is the power-law index for the tail of the density profile ( $\rho \propto R^{ - \alpha }$ ).
+While the classic LMFP regime predicts $\alpha \approx 2.2$ \citep{Lynden-Bell:1980xip}, our finding of $\alpha \approx 2.5$ reflects a tendency towards the SMFP regime in our conductivity model.
 It is important to note that, despite introducing bulk velocity into our formalism, the core's evolution in this regime can still be approximated as quasi-static.
 This is because the bulk velocity in the deep core remains negligible compared to the local sound speed.
 According to the acceleration equation \eqref{eq:ms8}, when the core shrinks to extremely small scales ($R_\mathrm{core} \sim 10^{-10}R_\mathrm{s}$), any slight deviation from hydrostatic equilibrium induces a massive acceleration via the pressure gradient, which immediately restores the system to its equilibrium state.
 Consequently, non-equilibrium effects are significant only in the rapidly expanding outer envelope, which have negligible impact on the central core dynamics.
 Leveraging this physical property, we adopt a quasi-static approximation while retaining GR effects for the central region during this phase to accelerate numerical calculation\footnote{In principle, the time step is strictly limited by the sound speed via the Courant-Friedrichs-Lewy condition (Eq. \eqref{eq:cfl}, see Appendix~\ref{sec:app1}).
 However, since the system's evolution is governed by the bulk velocity, virtually no physical evolution occurs within such a constrained time step, leading to extreme computational inefficiency.
 By adopting the quasi-static assumption, the instability associated with the sound speed is suppressed, allowing us to safely adopt a much larger time step.}.